No peace until Russia’s goals in Ukraine achieved, says Putin

 Fielding questions from the public and the media in Moscow, the Russian leader said peace will be possible after “denazification, demilitarisation and a neutral status” of Ukraine – something he has repeated since Russia invaded Ukraine in February 2022.

-Russia alleges that Ukraine’s government is heavily influenced by “radical nationalist” and neo-Nazi groups, something Kyiv and the West dispute.
+Russia alleges that Ukraine’s government is heavily influenced by “radical nationalist” and neo-Nazi groups, which Kyiv and the West dispute.
 Putin has also consistently demanded that Ukraine remain neutral and not join the NATO military alliance.

 “As for demilitarisation, they don’t want to negotiate, so we are then forced to take other measures, including military measures,” Putin said.